Distinguished Alumni Service Award

 He served as Vice-President and Legal Officer of the Michigan Bankers Association and Director of Government Relations at Michigan Credit Union League.
 He is a graduate of the School of Banking at the University of Wisconsin, a Certified Association Executive (CAE) and a Fellow of the Life Management Institute.

-He has served the Olivet College Insurance Advisory Board since 1989 and was Chairperson for 14 years.
+Larry has served the Olivet College Insurance Advisory Board since 1989 and was Chairperson for 14 years.
 He was on the Board of the Michigan Society of Association Executives for 6 years and served as Chairperson in 1996.
-Lawrence was President and General Counsel of the Life Insurance Association of Michigan for 14 years and was directly involved with every legislative initiative dealing with life insurance and annuities for nearly a quarter century.
-He was inducted into the Michigan Insurance Hall of Fame in 2012 and is a faculty member at Olivet College.
+He was President and General Counsel of the Life Insurance Association of Michigan for 25 years and was directly involved with every legislative initiative dealing with life insurance and annuities for a quarter century.
+He was inducted into the Michigan Association Hall of Fame in 2005 and the Michigan Insurance Hall of Fame in 2012.
+He was an adjunct faculty member at Olivet College.

 He was selected to receive the 2015 Distinguished Alumni Service Award by the Alumni Association Past President's Committee.
 WMU-Cooley Law School expresses deepest appreciation for his loyalty, faithfulness and generous service to the Alumni Association and his generous contributions to the Cooley Society and the insurance industry.

 Catherine Groll has worked as a solo practitioner for 6 years and as an associate in several firms.
 In 2013 she took a 6 month hiatus from practice to teach as a volunteer for an ABA program at the Royal University of Law and Economics in Phnom Pehn, Cambodia, teaching six very diverse courses.
 She previously taught at WMU-Cooley Law School and was awarded the 2010 Frederick J. Griffith Award.